eaglesearcher/advent-of-code-2023/readme.md

 # Compatibility

-Primarily development in core python with sprinkles of numpy.
+Primary development in core python with sprinkles of numpy.

 AOC 23 environment: python 3.11.5; numpy 1.24.3